 Welcome to our group!

 Tackling mechanisms of complex biological machines requires a multidisciplinary approach, and we are a highly multidisciplinary and very collaborative team consisting of chemists, biochemists and physicists.
+Although we work hard, we also love to socialise outside of the lab, building a strong support network within the group: people always make time to help each other out!
 Please scroll down to find out more about what our group members do.

 Dr. Maxie M Roessler